-A landing box is sort of like an inbox, but big enough to hold the kinds of things that typically pile up in an area.
+A landing box is like an inbox, but big enough to hold the kinds of things that typically pile up.
 You don’t need to go out and buy a special container.
 We’ve all got plenty of storage containers around the house, so grab a basket or box.
-Put it in that spot so there is a place to put things that people feel they must put there.
-Then you have tidily contained stuff until you can put it away.
+Put it in that spot so there is a place for things that people leave there.
+Now stuff is tidily contained until you can put it away.

 - during dinner prep time when you’re waiting for something